Security

 Your data belongs to your agency.
 Full stop.

-- Per-agency tenant scoping enforced at the query layer
+- Per-agency tenant scoping enforced at the query layer with row-level separation between tenants

 - User accounts bound to a single agency